Acoustic analogies with general relativity, quantum fields, and thermodynamics

 \section{Sound waves in acoustic spacetime}

-The first observations of the similarity between special relativity and propagation of sound waves date back to W. Gordon~\cite{Gordon1923}.
-However, the analogy between acoustics and relativity is commonly attributed to W. G. Unruh~\cite{Unruh1981}, who used it primarily for studying Hawking radiation by means of much better understood acoustics in transonic flows\footnote{Although commonly associated with quantum phenomena, Hawking radiation is almost fully describable with classical mechanics~\cite{Unruh2014}.}.
-Since then, the analogy has been further developed and promoted by M.~Visser and C.~Barcel\'{o} in their studies of what is known as analogue gravity~\cite{Visser2011} or analogue models of general relativity~\cite{Barcelo2004}.
-In particular, the authors have shown that sound propagation in inhomogeneous flows of background fluid can be described by differential geometry of a curved spacetime.
-They used the analogy to provide new insights into the gravitational phenomena, such as black holes, with the aid of the simpler Newtonian physics of fluid dynamics and acoustics.
-For example, gravitational ergo-surfaces in such analogue models are observed as surfaces in fluids where Mach number of the background flow equals one~\cite{Visser1998}.
+The first observations of geometric similarities between special relativity and propagation of sound waves in fluids date back to W. Gordon~\cite{Gordon1923}.
+However, the extended analogy between acoustics and general relativity is most commonly attributed to W.~G.~Unruh~\cite{Unruh1981}, who used it primarily for studying Hawking radiation by means of much better understood acoustics in transonic flows\footnote{Although usually associated with quantum effects, Hawking radiation is practically completely described with classical mechanics and geometry of spacetime~\cite{Unruh2014}.}.
+Since then the analogy has been further developed and promoted by M.~Visser and C.~Barcel\'{o} in their studies of analogue models of general relativity~\cite{Barcelo2004} or simply analogue gravity~\cite{Visser2011}.
+In particular, the authors have shown that sound propagation in inhomogeneous flows of the background fluid can be described by differential geometry of a curved acoustic spacetime, while keeping the usual d'Alembert operator on the left-hand side of the wave equation.
+The only essential difference from the relativistic spacetime is the occurrence of the speed of sound rather than light as the reference speed.
+The acoustic analogy was used to provide new insights into various gravitational phenomena, such as black holes, with the aid of simpler Newtonian physics of fluid dynamics and acoustics.
+For example, gravitational ergo-surfaces are treated as surfaces in fluids where Mach number of the background flow reaches one~\cite{Visser1998}.